PavanRangani/docs/docs/prd/incentive-stock/grant.md

 Same Vesting frequency is `Monthly`, system will create a vesting schedule for every month and Vesting Schedule is `Quarterly`, system will create a vesting schedule for quarterly from first vest date to expiration date.

+##### Vesting Periods

 Applicable only when Vesting type is `Simple`.

-##### Vesting Periods

-Number input field.
+Its number input field.
 Decimal is not allowed.

+##### Shares per Periods

 Applicable only when Vesting type is `Simple`.

-##### Shares per Periods

-Number input field.
+Its number input field.
 Decimal is not allowed.
 It shows the number of shares per periods.

-Applicable only when Vesting type is `Simple`.

 #### Vesting Schedule

 Vest date and Number of shares which will be vested on that date.

-When Vesting Schedule Type is `Custom`, allows user to enter Date and Numebr of Shares manually.
+When Vesting Schedule Type is `Custom`, allows user to enter Date and Number of Shares manually.

 When Vesting Schedule Type is `Simple`, date and Number of shares will be auto populated based on the other values entered by user